HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

 \section{Collaborative Attention-Aware Visualization}

-Building on the concept of attention-aware visualizations (AAVs)~\cite{DBLP:journals/tvcg/SrinivasanEBRE25}, we define \textit{Collaborative Attention-Aware Visualizations} (CAAVs) as visualizations that track, record, and revisualize the attention of multiple users engaged in collaborative analysis tasks.
-This framework addresses three fundamental research questions:
+Srinivasan et al.~\cite{DBLP:journals/tvcg/SrinivasanEBRE25} defined attention-aware visualizations (AAVs) as displays that track a single viewer's attention and adapt accordingly.
+We extend this concept to collaborative settings: \textit{Collaborative Attention-Aware Visualizations} (CAAVs) track, record, and revisualize the attention of multiple users engaged in joint analysis tasks (Figure~\ref{fig:design-space}).
+This extension preserves AAV's three-component structure but introduces collaborative dimensions at each level: